What Size Generator Will I Need as Back-Up Power for a House in Australia?

 For the bare minimum power usage during an outage, a 10kVA generator is generally good enough.
 If you’re planning to power up your entire home, you might consider a generator in the 50kVA to 70kVA range.
 A townhouse can usually operate comfortably with a 10kVA-20kVA generator as a backup power source.

-In summary, you’ll typically be looking to buy or hire generators in the 10kVA-70kVA range.
+In summary, you’ll typically be looking to buy or hire 10kVA-70kVA generators.

 How to Connect a Generator To Your House